Social Media 101: 4 Steps to Getting Started

 3. Join the Conversation

-This is where the fun is!
+This is where the fun starts!
 Start creating blogs or commenting on others, build a community on Twitter or Facebook, upload images to Instagram or Flickr.
 Use whichever platform is going to support your strategy the most.
+But jump in and become a part of the conversation.
+Start small so you can manage it.

 4. Measure your Success